 Variant Questions

-Answer first: do not transfer rules between variants without checking the exact card-use requirement.
+Do not transfer rules between variants without checking exact card-use requirements.

 What is the difference between Texas Hold'em and Omaha?